FijiOfficial Name: Republic of Fiji

 Trekking: Terrain in the Fiji islands can be hazardous.
 You should speak with local guides and/or hotel staff before starting a trek.
 It is best to hike with a companion and stay on trails that are clearly marked.

-Customs: There may be strict regulations and customs enforcement for importing and exporting items such as food products, alcohol and tobacco products, and fire arms of any type in Fiji.
-You should contact the Embassy of Fiji in Washington, DC, at (202) 466-8320 for specific information regarding customs requirements.
+Customs: There are strict regulations and customs enforcement for importing and exporting items such as food products, alcohol and tobacco products, and fire arms of any type in Fiji.
 Bringing animals into Fiji is strictly controlled.
 Pets may be imported only from certain designated, rabies-free areas.
 If you want to bring a pet into Fiji, contact the Ministry of Agriculture in Suva approximately six months in advance to find out the details.
-Also, please see the Customs Information sheet for additional information.
+Contact the Embassy of Fiji in Washington, DC, at (202) 466-8320 for specific information regarding customs requirements and see the Customs Information sheet for additional information.

-Purchase of Real Estate: Purchasing real estate in Fiji can be risky.
+Purchasing Real Estate: Purchasing real estate in Fiji can be risky.
 Be cautious before you enter into commitments to invest in property.
 You should gather reliable information and hire experienced Fijian legal counsel regarding any real estate investment.
-Fijian law and practices about real estate differ substantially from those in the United States.
+Fijian law and practices concerning real estate differ substantially from those in the United States.

 Cyclones: The cyclone season is November through April.
 The Fiji Meteorological Service maintains a Tropical Cyclone Warning Center in Nadi serving the Southwest Pacific Region.
 General information regarding disaster preparedness is available by visiting the Bureau of Consular Affairs web site and the U.S. Federal Emergency Management Agency (FEMA) home page.

+Persons with Mobility Issues.
 All persons are considered equal under the law, and discrimination against persons with disabilities in employment, education, provision of housing and land, or provision of other state services is illegal.
-Statutes provide for the right of access to places and all modes of transport generally open to the public.
-Public health regulations include penalties for noncompliance; however, there is very little enabling legislation on accessibility for persons with disabilities, and there is little or no enforcement of laws protecting them.
+Statutes provide for the right of access to places and all modes of transport are open to the public.
+Public health regulations include penalties for noncompliance; however, there is little or no enforcement of laws protecting persons with disabilities.

 Building regulations require new public buildings to be accessible to persons with disabilities, but only a few existing buildings meet this requirement.
 Under the Health and Safety at Work Act, all new office spaces must be accessible to persons with disabilities.
 The number of disabled-accessible vehicles in the country is small.